RoshanSood/cse15l-lab-reports/lab-report-1-week-0.md

 **Hello!**
  My name is Roshan Sood and I am a student in CSE 15L.
- You can fine my GitHub here at: https://github.com/YeetOnMyFeet
+ You can find my GitHub here at: https://github.com/YeetOnMyFeet

  ## Part 1- Installing VSCode